 - 10.1 Each school/academy, in liaison with the Facilities Leads, will ensure that staff members are provided with the health and safety training they require for their job role.
-This may not mean attendance at training courses; it may simply involve providing staff with basic instructions and information about health and safety in the school. - 10.2 The Headteacher/Principal will ensure that at least two staff members are suitably trained in the handling of hazardous chemicals and materials. - 10.3 The Headteacher/Principal will ensure that there are a number of first-aid trained staff members. - 10.4 Staff members will be provided with regular training opportunities and have access to support where needed. - 10.5 Staff members are expected to undertake appropriate CPD in order to further contribute to the running and success of the school/academy. - 10.6 Staff will be trained on how to assess risks specific to their role.
+This may not mean attendance at training courses; it may simply involve providing staff with basic instructions and information about health and safety in the school.

+- 10.2 The Headteacher/Principal will ensure that at least two staff members are suitably trained in the handling of hazardous chemicals and materials.

+- 10.3 The Headteacher/Principal will ensure that there are a number of first-aid trained staff members.

+- 10.4 Staff members will be provided with regular training opportunities and have access to support where needed.

+- 10.5 Staff members are expected to undertake appropriate CPD in order to further contribute to the running and success of the school/academy.

+- 10.6 Staff will be trained on how to assess risks specific to their role.

-10.7 The Support Services Manager will ensure staff know how to meet their duties outlined in this policy.
+- 10.7 The SSM will ensure staff know how to meet their duties outlined in this policy.

-- 10.8 It is the responsibility of employers to ensure that their staff are adequately trained on what to do in the event of fire.
+- It is the responsibility of employers to ensure that their staff are adequately trained on what to do in the event of fire.
 Information should be given upon induction.
 Refresher training should be given at least once per year.
 The Local Authority offers training annually as part of the Trust's Health and Safety package.
 On-line fire safety training is a cost-effective way for employers to fulfil their legal obligation to provide employees with the necessary understanding of fire awareness.
-A record should be kept in some form of log book with the competent person.
+A record should be kept in some form of log book with the competent person and will also be reflected on the school/academy's Training Tracker overseen by the Trust's Compliance Officer.

 - 10.9 Where relevant to their role, staff will receive specific training in:

-- Using industrial machinery
+- Using machinery

 - Managing asbestos

-- Having responsibility for the storage and accountability for potentially hazardous materials

 - Manual Handling

 - Working at Height

+- Lone Working

+- Fire Safety / Fire Awareness

+- Fire Warden

+- COSHH

+- First Aid

+- Educational Visits Coordinator (EVC)

+- MiDAS Certificate

+- Legionella Awareness